 Dr Kennet has specialised in the study of the Arabian Gulf’s history for many years and is Senior Lecturer at Durham University’s Department of Archaeology.

-It has had, until recently, little attention from Archaeologists, despite Rustaq being an ancient town, with a name that presumably takes its name from the Persian for a collection or district of villages (Persia incorporated parts of Oman in its Empires during various periods before 630AD appx).
+This area has had, until recently, little attention from Archaeologists, despite Rustaq being an ancient town, with a name that presumably takes its name from the Persian for a collection or district of villages (Persia incorporated parts of Oman in its Empires during various periods before 630AD appx).

 The Iron Age in Oman spans a period roughly from 1300 -300BC (separated into Iron Age 1 from 1300-1000BC / Iron Age 2 1000-600BC/ Iron Age 3 600-300BC) though rather perversely Copper/Bronze continued as the preferred metal in Oman, until more recent dates within this period.

 This was a period of substantial increase in the number of villages and presumably population growth, development of Aflaj, the water delivery system by channels both overground and underground, the domestication of the Camel, use of hilltops for fortifications and cultic use.